 Planning for your Incapacity

 If you become incapacitated, you will not be able to manage your own financial affairs.
 Many are under the mistaken impression that one’s spouse or adult children can automatically take over for them if they become incapacitated.
-The truth is that in order for others to be able to manage your finances, they must petition a court to declare you legally incompetent.
-This process can be lengthy, costly and stressful.
+The truth is that in order for others to be able to manage your finances, they must petition a court to declare you legally incompetent (unless you had a durable power of attorney for finances in place before you became incapacitated).
+This court process can be lengthy, costly and stressful.
 Even if the court appoints the person you would have chosen, the individual may have to come back to the court every year and show how he or she is spending and investing each and every penny.
 The court will also require the individual to file documents with the court updating the court about the incapacitated person's status, living arrangements, and health.

 If you want your family member(s) or a particular person to be able to immediately take over for you, it’s essential that you work with the right estate planning attorney to draft the proper legal documents to designate a person, or persons, that you trust with the authority to access your bank accounts, pay your bills, administer your taxes, enter into agreements, and make financial decisions that you would have made had you not become incapacitated.
 Many people mistakenly think that a simple will can effectively protect you in the event that you become incapacitated, but the truth is that a will does not take effect until you pass away.